zonemaster/zonemaster/docs/public/specifications/test-zones/Delegation-TP/delegation03.md

 scenario.
 The names of those zones are given in section "[Zone setup for test scenarios]" below.

+## All message tags

+The test case can output any of these message tags, but not necessarily in any combination.
+See [Delegation01] for the specification of the tags.

+* REFERRAL_SIZE_OK
+* REFERRAL_SIZE_TOO_LARGE

 ## Test scenarios and message tags